Raphaeal19/Raphaeal19/README.md

 # Welcome to my GitHub page! 👋 - Ayush Pathak

-I am a Software Engineer with a strong foundation in kinematics and dynamics of robotics, I combine deep learning with traditional robotics to help robots see, move and think!
-Additionally, I have experience in backend development - API design & microservices, and cloud, enabling me to build scalable, data-driven robotic systems.
+I am a Software Engineer with a strong foundation in kinematics and dynamics of robotics as well as computational biology, I combine deep learning with traditional robotics to help robots see, move and think!
+Additionally, I have experience in backend development - API design & microservices, and cloud, enabling me to build scalable, data-driven systems.
+I have been devling into comp bio for the past 2 years, gaining both wet lab and bio experiences during this time.

 ## 🎓 Experience
 ### Baker Lab @ NCSU - Graduate Research Assistant